Get started with Amazon Location Service trackers - Amazon Location Service

 Note

 If you wish to encrypt your data using your own AWS KMS customer managed key, then the Bounding Polygon Queries feature will be disabled by default.
-This is because by using this Bounding Polygon Queries feature, a representation of your device positions will not be encrypted using the your AWS KMS managed key.
+This is because by using this Bounding Polygon Queries feature, a representation of your device positions will not be encrypted using your AWS KMS managed key.
 However, the exact device position is still encrypted using your managed key.

 You can choose to opt-in to the Bounding Polygon Queries feature by setting the KmsKeyEnableGeospatialQueries parameter to true when creating or updating a Tracker.